 If you do the work required to become a top-ranked reviewer on Amazon, and if you consistently leave reviews that are recognized for their helpfulness, then you will shine out like a beacon to companies who are desperate for some quality feedback from a ranked reviewer.

 In the article referenced above, the girl being interviewed claimed that she got all kinds of offers from companies to pay her for reviews.
 She said that, even after the crackdown on paid reviews, she got offers every week from companies who still wanted to pay her for reviews.

 These companies apparently try to find all kinds of ways to get around the crackdown.
 They offer to send money through PayPal to reimburse the reviewer for buying the product.
 They also let the reviewer ‘return' the product after submitting the review for a refund, but without actually being required to return the product, etc.

-The only problem is that this can come with negative consequences.
+One problem is that this can come with negative consequences.
 Some top reviewers have been deleted after it was discovered that they were violating the terms (at least, that is what many other reviewers have speculated).